Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-There are many variants of the ACCA problem.
-We consider a fairly general one.
 We are given a set $T$ of time periods, a set $F$ of flights, and a set $J$ of passengers.
 Each time period has length $L$, and each passenger is scheduled to board one of the flights.
 The passengers arrive over the course of the time horizon, and must pass through the check-in terminal.
 Passengers are served on a FCFS basis at open check-in counters, and we get to decide how many check-in counters to open in each time period.
-We can open up to $M$ check-in counters at a time.
-We incur a fixed cost of $D$ for opening a check-in counter for one time period, as well as a cost of $Q$ per time period for the total delay (that is, queuing time).
-We will incur a penalty of $\lvert T\rvert\times L$ (an arbitrary large value) for each passenger that we fail to serve by the end of the time horizon.
-For each flight $f \in F$ we have a deadline $d_f$, which is the latest time we are allowed to finish servicing any passenger for that flight.
-Since the arrival times and service times are stochastic, deadlines will need to be enforced at the level of the scenarios.
-We assume that we finish serving any passenger we begin serving, even if a counter is due to close.
+We can open up to $y_{\max}$ check-in counters at a time, and allow as few as $y_{\min}=0$ to be open at any time.
+We incur a fixed cost of $c=D$ for opening a check-in counter for one time period, as well as a cost of $Q$ per time period for the total delay (that is, queuing time).
+As usual we allow overtime; in other words, we will finish serving all passengers even if the number of open check-in counters is due to reduce.

-It is not hard to see that the ACCA problem is a special case of the scheduling problem introduced in Section \ref{s4:scheduling}.
-The passengers are the jobs, the time periods are the objects, the agents are staffed check-in desks, and the queuing time of passengers corresponds to the delay of the jobs.
-The passenger arrivals and service times are assumed to be stochastic, so we will compute a sample-average approximation of the expected cost using some set $S$ of scenarios.
-To ensure that the passenger deadlines are met in every scenario, we will introduce two families of constraints.
-For each $f \in F$ let $P_f \subset P$ denote the set of passengers for that flight.
+For each flight $f \in F$ we have a deadline $d_f$, which is the latest time we are allowed to finish servicing any passenger in order for them to be able to make their flight.
+We have no night shift ($N = 0$) and instead incur a penalty of $\lvert T\rvert\times L$ for each passenger that we fail to serve by their departure time.
+This modification clearly preserves the monotonicity of the performance measures.
+To ensure that the passenger deadlines can be met in every scenario, we will introduce two families of constraints.
+For each $f \in F$ let $J_f \subset J$ denote the set of passengers for that flight.
 For each $t \in T$ define

-Then $B_t$ is the maximum total service time of passengers for flights which depart during or before time period $t$, while $A_t$ is the maximum total service time of all passengers who arrive during or after time period $t$.
+$B_t$ is the maximum total service time of passengers for flights which depart during or before time period $t$, while $A_t$ is the maximum total service time of all passengers who arrive during or after time period $t$.
 Service level constraints of the form

-ensure that sufficient check-in capacity is made available to clear all passengers in every scenario, as long as $M$ is sufficiently large.
-The complete master problem is specified in Appendix \ref{appendix:a}.
+ensure that sufficient check-in capacity is made available to clear all passengers in every scenario, as long as $y_{\max}$ is sufficiently high.
+The MP of the LBBD formulation is detailed in \ref{sec:8}.